pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 export default ChatScreen
 ```

-What's happening here then?

-* Rather than manage your own state you can instead use the `currentRoom.users` property which is always up-to-date and contains information about your current users and their online status
+Managing the  state of your users in  React state can be a bit tricky so we manage it for you in `currentRoom.users`.

+As users  connect and disconnect, this property is dynamically updated.
+In other words, `currentRoom.users` should always refelect the current state of your chat app.

-* When users come online (`userCameOnline`) or go offline (`userWentOffline`) we call `forceUpdate` which makes React revaluate `currentRoom.users` and update the UI
+Therefore, when users come online (`userCameOnline`) or go offline (`userWentOffline`) all we have to do is call `forceUpdate` which tells React to evaluate  `currentRoom.usrs` and update the UI.
-* We also need to call `forceUpdate` when new users join (`userJoined`)

-Again it really boils down to wiring some simple data and events to React components and that is all, folks!
+Again, it really boils down to wiring some simple data and events to React components and that's all, folks!

 ## Conclusion